-Google Analytics 4 (GA4) is here, and Google is encouraging every user to create a GA4 property.
-If you’re a WordPress user, that means it’s time to add Google Analytics 4 to WordPress.
+Google Analytics 4 (GA4) is here, and Google is encouraging every user to create a Google Analytics 4 property.
+If you’re a WordPress user, that means it’s time to add GA4 to WordPress.

-In this article, we’ll go over the best (and easiest) way to add Google Analytics 4 to WordPress.
+In this article, we’ll go over the best (and easiest) way to add GA4 to WordPress.

 Google Analytics 4 (GA4) is Google’s newest version of Google Analytics.
-Google Analytics 3 (Universal Analytics) is still supported and won’t be going away any time soon, but Google is urging everyone to at least start up a GA4 property.
+Google Analytics 3 (Universal Analytics) will be sunset on July 1, 2023, so it’s very important to switch to GA4 as soon as possible.

 It has many of the same features as Universal Analytics, but adds a few extras and is missing some, too.